60 Second Lemon Law Assessment™

 The most important thing is that you understand your options and make the decision that is right for you.

 Lemon law cases are legal battles against large manufacturers.
-Outcomes are negotiated, fees are negotiated, and settlement structures are negotiated.
+Outcomes are negotiated, fees are negotiated, and settlement structure matters.

 Understanding these realities allows you to make informed decisions and choose the best path forward.